Why study an apprenticeship?

 You will be working towards a nationally recognised qualification, which will be studied on-the-job via work-based learning or by attending college on a day-release basis depending upon which apprenticeship you choose to study.
 Apprenticeships take between 14 months and 3 years to complete.

 Who can undertake an apprenticeship?

 You will need to be over 16 years of age, living in England and not in full-time education.
 There are some additional eligibility conditions which you will need to meet.
 If you are interested in undertaking an apprenticeship please contact us and we will go through your individual circumstances to check if you can apply.

-Unfortunately if you have a level 4 qualification or above (e.g. HNC/HND/Degree) you will not be eligible to undertake an apprenticeship.
-From May 2017, if your level 4 or above qualification is in an unrelated subject you may still be able to undertake an apprenticeship.
+If you have a level 4 qualification or above (e.g. HNC/HND/Degree) you may still be eligible to undertake an apprenticeship if your qualification is in an unrelated subject.

 How do I find a position as an apprentice?

 We work closely with a number of employers to help them recruit new apprentices.
 These range from customer service to AAT accounting apprentices; you can find details of the current apprenticeship vacancies we are helping employers to fill using the link above.

 Alternatively you can search for apprenticeship vacancies nationwide on the government’s ‘Find an apprenticeship’ website as below.

 To begin your journey, check out the guidance on how to write a winning application here.